Anne Marie Cummings: Artistic career

-However, it was when Cummings moved The Readers’ Theatre of Ithaca into Cinemapolis, the only independent movie theatre in Ithaca, that she began dabbling with theatre on film, as she called it.
-She wrote her play, “Soul Mates,” and filmed it in one-take at a diner.
-She then wrote and filmed a short called, “Easy Prey,” with each scene being filmed in one-take.
-For The Readers’ Theatre of Ithaca, Cummings began to film trailers for the modern plays she directed which continued to be performed on a small stage she brought into one of the movie theatres.
-But it was after one year at Cinemapolis that Cummings decided to move to Los Angeles, CA, so that she could merge all of her experiences from the theatre as an actress, writer, director, artistic director, and producer, with her unique, one-shot vision for television and film.
+However, it was when Anne Marie moved The Readers’ Theatre of Ithaca into Cinemapolis (the only independent movie theatre in Ithaca) that she began dabbling with theatre on film, as she called it.
+She wrote her play, “Soul Mates,” and filmed it in one shot at a diner.
+She then wrote and filmed a short called, “Easy Prey,” with each scene being filmed in one shot.
+For The Readers’ Theatre of Ithaca, Cummings began to film trailers for the modern plays she directed which continued to be performed on a small stage built into one of the movie theatres.
+But it was after one year at Cinemapolis that Cummings decided to expand and move to Los Angeles, CA, so that she could merge all of her experiences from the theatre as an actress, writer, director, artistic director, and producer, into her one-shot vision for television and film.